 5. Alexander Hamilton wasn’t his first role

 Just like Alexander Hamilton, Lin-Manuel took a leading role in his Tony-winning musical In The Heights.
 He played Usnavi de la Vega – the show’s narrator – during its Broadway run.
 But that’s probably not where you’ve seen him before.
 As well as stage acting, Lin-Manuel has popped up on screen, too.
 You may have glimpsed him in The Sopranos, House, Modern Family, and How I Met Your Mother among other things.
-He will also be starring in the upcoming Mary Poppins Returns later this year.
+And, of course, he’s taken a starring role in Mary Poppins Returns this past couple of months.

 6. Lin-Manuel Miranda wrote Moana